naiades-jsi/DemandForecastingModels/README.md

 # Models For Alicante

 ## About
-This repository contains data and code for reproducing long time forecasting on time series data using Chaos Theory, Entropy Theory, Differential Geometry, etc.
+This repository contains data and code for reproducing short and long term forecasting on time series data using Chaos Theory, Entropy Theory, Differential Geometry, etc.

 ## References